Youth coping strategies and physiological responses interact to affect adjustment

 The study surveyed a sample of children during their last semester of fifth grade and again after they started middle school.
 The youth and their mothers were invited to a university research lab, where they completed checklists about current peer and academic stressors.
 The youth were outfitted with electrodes to measure cardiac responses.
 First, they watched a relaxing nature video to establish baseline measures.
 Next, they had two five-minute conversations with their mothers about a peer and an academic problem of their choice.

 At the end of the lab visit, and again at a follow-up visit about seven months later, youth, mothers, and teachers completed surveys about youth social and academic adjustment.

 The study is part of a larger, ongoing project in the research lab of Kelly Tu, an associate professor in HDFS and co-author on the paper.
-Previously, Tu and Li looked at how the mother-youth interaction affected youth coping responses.
+Previously, Tu and Li looked at how the mother-youth interaction affected yout.
 In this study they focused on youth regulatory responses in relation to adjustment.

 As expected, the researchers found that more frequent use of engagement coping strategies was generally associated with better social and academic adjustment.
 However, there were some moderating effects of the physiological responses.

 The autonomic nervous system is composed of the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS), which regulate cardiovascular functions.
 Li compares these systems to a gas and a brake pedal – whereas enhanced SNS activities increase the heart rate and prepare one for “fight or flight” behaviors (‘gas’), enhanced PNS activities promote rest and relaxation of the cardiovascular system by lowering the heart rate (‘brake’).
 The coordination between both systems helps one to engage in adaptive stress responses.